-- Parents are phoned if a child needs to be sent home.
-Until collected, the child remains in the Medical Room. - The decision of where the child waits (Medical Room or classroom) is based on the illness type, severity and the child's age and ability to cope.
+- Parents are phoned if a child needs to be sent home, or if the First Aider needs further information to make an assessment. - The decision of where the child waits (Medical Room or classroom) is based on the illness type, severity and the child's age and ability to cope.